 Key concepts for new Azure Pipelines users

-Learn about the key concepts and components that are used in Azure Pipelines.
-Understanding the basic terms and parts of Azure Pipelines helps you further explore how it can help you deliver better code more efficiently and reliably.
+Learn about the key concepts and components that make up a pipeline.
+Understanding the basic terms and parts of a pipeline can help you deliver better code more efficiently and reliably.

 Key concepts overview